igorkll/WinBox-Maker/README.md

 * post install - install the scripts and registry files that will be applied to the system when it is first turned on.
 This can be used to change the system configuration or install software
 * activation - enter the windows activation key that will be embedded in the image. the system will work without this, however, it will be inactive and despite the fact that there will be no activation sign, such a system will not be considered legal and is suitable only for testing.
 You can include the activation key immediately in the image or activate the system during installation using standard installer tools
 * events - execute cmd commands on the host machine during the build process. this can be used, for example, to copy files to the project directory or for anything else. to make this work, don't forget to activate the events you use in the checkmark!
-* interpreters - embed some interpreters into the Windows image immediately at the build stage
 * build - build your app together with Winbox. when using this, you can make the "winbox_resources/program" directory empty and specify a name *.exe file in "app" tab manually. in order for this to work, don't forget to activate the checkmark function near the "add" button!
 * downloading - allows you to download files during the build stage.
 It allows you to unpack archives automatically. please note that the download path is set relative to the project folder. it is better to download files to the "winbox_temp/files" directory, refer to the documentation to understand which "winbox_resources" directories are duplicated in "winbox_temp", if you still decide to use "winbox_resources" do not forget to add download paths to ".gitignore"